-When packing for a coastal holiday our top tip would be to pack only one pair of swimming costumes.
-We’ve all fallen into the trap of visualising ourselves showing off our collection of togs for each day of our beach holiday and unless you’re Beyonce under the prying gaze of the paparazzi lens, it’s really not necessary if you’re trying to save space in your bag.
+When packing for a coastal holiday our top tip would be to pack only one swimsuit.
+We’ve all fallen into the trap of visualising ourselves showing off our collection of togs for each day of our beach holiday and unless you’re Beyoncé under the prying gaze of the paparazzi lens, it’s really not necessary if you’re trying to save space in your bag.

 This same rule applies to evening wear.
 Unless you have multiple functions to attend on your holiday, you will probably only need one after-five outfit on a laid-back beach or coastal holiday.

 And remember to always keep that helpful adage in mind while packing – less is more!

 Tips for packing for a cold climate destination

 You don’t need to pack more than one warm coat, so pick one that is the easiest to match with other clothes.
 If you are travelling for an extended period of time it’s likely you’ll buy some new gear anyway.

 Invest in some good quality thermal tops and undergarments.
 In cold climates they are a godsend, as they will keep your bag less bulky, while still keeping you very warm.